If you are reading this article you likely have a few questions in mind:

 As you can see, a small percentage of osteopathic medical students comprise the most competitive specialties in medicine.

-When sitting down and deciding which medical career path to take, take into account the differences between the two disciplines, your competitiveness for each path and your suitability for a career in each.
-Think about your future goals and career ideals.
+When sitting down and deciding which medical career path to take, take into account the differences between the two medical educations and your competitiveness for each path.
+Think about your future goals, career, and salary ideals.
 You can have a fulfilling career in both education tracks.